murdocha/gdal-docker-mods/README.md

 /bin/sh /mounted_directory/test.sh
 ```

-# Issues getting a Git clone of just a single directory from a larger repo
+# Issues getting a Git clone of just a single directory from a larger repo (_down the rabbit hole_)

+Caveat/Mea Culpa:

-I am only an intermediate Git user, and so I was unable to easily clone _just_ the desired "docker" directory from the main GitHub GDAL repository (https://github.com/OSGeo/gdal/tree/master/gdal/docker).
+I am only an intermediate Git user, and so I was unable to easily clone (with history) _just_ the desired "docker" directory from the main GitHub GDAL repository (https://github.com/OSGeo/gdal/tree/master/gdal/docker), so I (initially) just copied the relevant bits here (as of 19 Feb 2021) and modified them in subsequent commits.
+That _might_ actually be the better approach, but I couldn't "leave well enough alone"!

-I originally just copied the relevant bits here (as of 19 Feb 2021) and modified them in subsequent commits.
-But I didn't like that approach...
-I tried a _lot_ of methods to clone just a single directory's contents to keep the git history for just this directory of interest, and _EVENTUALLY_ got something working! (maybe?)
+I tried a _lot_ of methods to clone just a single directory's contents to keep the git history for just this directory of interest.

-### Initial attempt (failure!):
+### Initial attempt (failure!)
 I _thought_ this might provide a solution (with "modern" Git features, after updating my Git for Windows install to latest 2.30.1.windows.1):

 https://askubuntu.com/a/1074185

 ```
 git clone --depth 1 --filter=blob:none --no-checkout https://github.com/OSGeo/gdal
 cd gdal